memaldi/kubernetes-examples/README.md

 ```
 Kubernetes control plane is running at https://192.168.49.2:8443
 ```
-6. Launch Spark job.
-Notice that you must replace the values at `--master` and `--conf spark.kubernetes.container.image=` with your own ones:
+5. Launch Spark job.
+Notice that you must replace the values at `--master`, `--conf spark.kubernetes.container.image=`, `--conf spark.hadoop.fs.s3a.access.key=` and `--conf spark.hadoop.fs.s3a.secret.key=` with your own ones:
 ```
 $ spark-submit --master k8s://https://192.168.49.2:8443 \
     --deploy-mode cluster \